mhuckstepp/WaterMyPlants/README.md

 # Plant Watering Helper App

-CRUD app to upload plants and keep track of watering schedule
+CRUD app to upload your plants and keep track of their watering schedule